nokola/StrongEnoughToBeGentle/README.md

-# Strong enough to be gentle
+# 💪Strong enough to be gentle 💖💗

 What does it mean to be mentally strong?